pankaj892/pankaj892/README.md

 - 🌱 I’m currently learning - Java,Cloud Computing ☁💻.

-- 👯 I’m looking to collaborate on - Python and Cloud Computing.
+- 👯 I’m looking to collaborate on - Cloud Computing.

 - 💬 Ask me about - Open Source,Movies🎬

-- 🥅 2021 Goal - Be a part of Open Source Revolution 🔥.
+- 🥅 2022 Goal - Learn to be a part of Open Source culture

-- ⚡ Fun fact - I love lego
+- ⚡ Fun fact - I don't hate people who use spaces over tabs 😁

 - 💻 Help me in - Cloud Computing ☁💻 and Game Development